Apr 17 , 2021

 Having elevated shoulders refers to the movement distortion where the shoulder complex and muscles are raised up above the neutral alignment due to muscular strength imbalances around the rib cage and back muscles (rhomboids and trapezius).
 This can lead to pain and tension around the neck and shoulders, tension headaches, uneven hips and lumbo-pelvic instability.

 How Does This Happen?

 Long-term sedentary lifestyles, such as desk jobs, can cause us to have poor postures (slouching, leaning forward, and looking down) with weakness in our rib cage and back muscles.
 As a result, the shoulder blade and arm cannot be stabilized in a neutral fashion.
-To compensate, shoulder blade and arm muscles become elevated, putting stress and tension on the cervical spine.
+To compensate, the shoulder blade and arm muscles become elevated, putting stress and tension on the cervical spine.

 Signs of Elevated Shoulders

 - Tightness and pain around the neck, shoulders, and back

 - Restricted motion in overhead and pulling back movements of the arm